Autom-A/AutomA-WebUI/CONTRIBUTING.md

 # Contributing to AutomA

-We would love for you to contribute to AutomA and help make it even better!
+We would love you to contribute to AutomA and help make it even better!
 As a contributor, here are the guidelines we would like you to follow, without it, building a community development environment would be impossible:

  - [Code of Conduct](#code-of-conduct)